-THE COMMUNITY RESILIENCY MODEL (CRM) trains community members to not only help themselves but to help others within their community.
+THE COMMUNITY RESILIENCY MODEL (CRM) trains community members to not only help themselves but to help others within their wider social network.
 The primary focus of this skills-based, stabilization program is to re-set the natural balance of the nervous system.
 CRM skills help individuals understand their nervous system and learn to track sensations connected to their own well-being, which CRM calls “Resilience”.
 The nervous system begins to return to its normal balance or rhythm (referred to as the “Resilient Zone”) as the individual learns to use the skills of CRM.
 The website www.communityresiliencymodel.com was launched in March of 2013.

 CRM’s goal is to help to create “trauma-informed” and “resiliency-informed” communities that share a common understanding of the impact of trauma on the nervous system and how resiliency can be restored using this skills-based approach.
 CRM is an example of “Appropriate Technology,” a term which is defined as “technology that ordinary people can use for their own benefit and the benefit of their communities,that doesn’t make them dependent on systems over which they have no control” (J.Turner).